Automattic/wp-calypso/test/test/helpers/use-sinon/README.md

 # Sinon Test Helpers
-A set of helpers for folks using sinon to fake, mock, spy and bend time
+A set of helpers for folks using sinon to fake, mock, spy and bend time.

 ## Usage